 At the end of this cycle, the projects will be evaluated and reconceptualized by the whole Master’s community and network.

-The cycle will take two or three years depending on the track chosen by each participant, who will also choose what topics to specialize in through his or her choice of 6 of the 13 suggested modules.
+The cycle will take one year and a half.
+The participant will also choose what topics to specialize in through his or her choice of 6 of the 13 suggested modules.

 This cycle focuses specifically on the research project.